Welcome to Year One

 Teacher – Miss Cook

-Assistant Teacher –Mr Woods
+Learning Assistant Level 3 –Mr Woods

 The Year One classroom is a friendly, nurturing environment where every child is important and enabled to shine.
 Respect and caring attitudes flourish and supportive relationships underpin all that we do.
 Throughout Year One, children build on the knowledge they have gained during the Early Years and continue to develop their independence.
 Lessons are exciting, filled with practical experiences to engage and motivate the children to always want to learn more.
 In Year One, we are readers!
 Children are encouraged to pick up a book and explore the wonders of the world through exciting stories, pictures and facts.
 With the support of family at home, we endeavour for children to develop confidence, fluency and a love of reading.
 Mental health and well-being are a high priority in Year One.
 We work hard to foster resilience and positive self-esteem and support children in preparing for their transition to Year Two.